-- Literary Works.

-- Works of the Visual Arts.
+- Literary Works. - Works of the Visual Arts.

 - Works of the Performing Arts.

 - Sound Recordings.

 - Motion Picture/Audiovisual Works.

 - Single Serial Issues.

 37 C.F.R. § 202.3(b).
 These classes or types of work are merely an administrative classification and do not affect the subject matter of copyright or the exclusive rights in a work.
 Nevertheless, the applicant should exercise judgment and care when selecting the Type of Work in the online application or selecting the appropriate form for a paper application.
-The selection should correspond to the predominant copyrightable authorship being claimed in the application.
-The initial selection may dictate the options for describing the authorship that the applicant intends to register and/or the deposit that is required.
-And it will determine the registration number that the Office ultimately issues.
+The, because the initial selection may dictate the options for describing the authorship that the applicant intends to register.
+And it will determine also affect the registration number that the Office ultimately issues.
 If the applicant chooses the wrong Type of Work or uses the wrong form for certain types of works, the registration specialist may change the Type of Work to the appropriate classification without communicating with the applicant.

-For works that contain multiple types of authorship, see Section 609.2(C)609.3 below.
+For works that contain multiple types of authorship, see Section 609.2(C) below.

-609.2(A)1 Online Application
+609.2(A) Online Application

 When completing an online application the applicant should select the class of work that is most appropriate for the work that the applicant intends to register and the authorship that appears in the work.
 These classes are listed under a drop down menu marked Type of Work.
 Once a selection has been made, the system will provide a brief description and representative examples of the types of works that fall within each class.
+As discussed in Sections 618 and 621, the type of work selected will determine the options for describing the authorship that the applicant intends to register on the Author Greated and Limitation of Claim screens.
+Once a selection has been made, the Type of Work field cannot be changed without starting a new application.